hafizmuhammadfarooq786/sales-checklist-backend/README.md

 ## 📋 Overview

-The **Sales Checklist™ API** is an enterprise-grade backend system that leverages cutting-edge AI to analyze B2B sales conversations.
+The **The Sales Checklist™ API** is an enterprise-grade backend system that leverages cutting-edge AI to analyze B2B sales conversations.
 It validates 10 critical success factors, generates intelligent coaching insights, and provides actionable feedback to improve sales performance.

 ### Key Features